-- 13.4 Chancel: The walls are plastered stone with hardwood panelling on the 1 lower level of the east wall.
-All elements are sound with the exceptions of the defects noted below: - a) North Wall: There is a crack evident in the third bay but this appears historic with no signs of recent movement see item 1.6 above. - b) South Wall: There is a crack evident under the second truss from the east end, with no signs of recent movement see item 1.6 above. - 13.5 Vestry: The walls are plaster on stone.
+- b) South Wall: There is a crack evident under the second truss from the east end, having checked photographs taken in December 2018 against this inspection it is clear that movement has continued during the last quinquennium.
+It is advised therefore to consult a structural engineer for further advice - see item 1.6 above. - 13.5 Vestry: The walls are plaster on stone.
 There is a former fireplace set on a splayed chimney breast in the north east corner.
 The east wall has a rail for vestments.
 The south wall is timber V joint boarding and is also the rear of the organ.
 The west wall also contains a door to the exterior which is set in a pointed arch and is a framed and boarded soft wood door finished in a dark varnish and hung on external bands.
-The north wall contains two lancet windows in plain openings and a panel radiator is mounted at lower level. - 13.6 Boiler House: The boiler house is a lean-to structure located on the north 2 elevation of the Church between the east wall of the Vestry and the north wall of the Chancel, it is only accessed from outside the Church.
+The north wall contains two lancet windows in plain openings and a panel radiator is mounted at lower level.
+The north wall of the organ chamber/access 1 to the Vestry shows significant signs of water ingress.
+More than likely linked to 13.3 a) above this should be investigated. - 13.6 Boiler House: The boiler house is a lean-to structure located on the north 2 elevation of the Church between the east wall of the Vestry and the north wall of the Chancel, it is only accessed from outside the Church.
 The walls are undecorated stone with occasional areas of brickwork.
 The room is generally sound but there are open mortar joints on the west wall, also north wall is poorly constructed and is not well connected.